ministryofjustice/security-guidance/docs/password-management-guide.md

 -   Multi-user accounts should be avoided, but if required refer to the [Multi-User Accounts and Public-Facing Service Accounts Guide](multi-user-accounts-and-public-facing-service-accounts-guide.md) for further guidance.
 -   Technical controls must be implemented to support requirements in the [Password Creation and Authentication Guide](password-creation-and-authentication-guide.md).
--   Applications or software should support MFA and single sign-on \(SSO\) solutions leveraged by the MoJ.
+-   Applications or software must support MFA, and where possible single sign-on \(SSO\) solutions leveraged by the MoJ.
 -   Passwords must not be stored in clear text or using encryption algorithms with known security weaknesses.
 -   Passwords must not be transmitted in clear text over networks.
 -   All applications or software must use HTTPS to require authentication.
 -   Applications or software must provide some form of role management, whereby an authorised user can take over the functions of another without having to know the other users' password.
 -   Passwords and other secrets \(SSH Keys, DevOps secrets, etc.\) must never be embedded into applications.
 The use of key vaults, such AWS Secrets Manager, is strongly recommended.
+-   Where a default password is applicable, it must never be guessable.

 ### Suppliers and vendors